-That’s why we have produced a Gender-Based Violence Strategy, which sets out a comprehensive, responsive programme of service delivery to enhance the safety of women and girls, while preventing gender-based violence from occurring in the first place and challenging the attitudes and inequalities that enable it.
+That’s why we have produced a Gender-Based Violence Strategy.
+Our Strategy sets out a comprehensive, responsive programme of service delivery to enhance the safety of women and girls, while preventing gender-based violence from occurring in the first place and challenging the attitudes and inequalities that enable it.

 You can read the strategy in full here:

-There will also be the establishment of a new Gender-Based Violence Board, which will drive the implementation of the Strategy over the next 10 years.
+A new Gender-Based Violence Board has also been established, which will drive the implementation of the strategy over the next 10 years.

-Our final strategy was published on Friday 24 September 2021.
-The strategy was developed following extensive work with a range of people who support those affected by abuse and violence, including the police, offender services, health services, education, safeguarding experts, and community and voluntary sector organisations.
+Our strategy was developed following extensive work with a range of people who support those affected by abuse and violence, including the police, offender services, health services, education, safeguarding experts, and community and voluntary sector organisations.
 Most importantly, we have talked to many women who have personal experiences of gender-based violence.

 In March 2021, we published a draft strategy online and invited people to share their views on it.
 We received 68 responses and in addition to altering the title and definition of the strategy, we made several other amendments.